bnb-chain/bnb-chain.github.io/docs/truffle-new.md

 GitHub Project: <https://github.com/huangsuyu/verify-example>

-## BscSCAN plugin for Truffle
+## BscScan plugin for Truffle

-Truffle has an BscScan plugin: [truffle-plugin-verify](https://github.com/rkalis/truffle-plugin-verify)
+Truffle has a BscScan plugin: [truffle-plugin-verify](https://github.com/rkalis/truffle-plugin-verify)

 You need to deploy with Truffle to verify with the Truffle verify plugin.